GeekTrainer/learn-typescript/m03-implement-interfaces-in-typescript/includes/4-extend-interface.md

         sauce: 'caramel',
         nuts: true
 }
 ```

-5. Now, let's update the ``Sundae`Order` class to implement the new Sundae interface.
+5. Now, let's update the `SundaeOrder` class to implement the new `Sundae` interface.
 This generates the same error as before.
 Fix the error by adding the `sauce` property to the class definition.

 ```typescript
 class SundaeOrder implements Sundae {